Things to see and do in Helsinki with kids

 Suomenlinna in Summer, photo: Visit Helsinki - Rami Hanafi

-Helsinki Zoo, known as "Korkeasaari" among Finns, is one of the oldest zoos in the world.
-In Helsinki Zoo you'll meet animals from the arctic tundra to the tropical rainforest.
-Approximately 200 different animal species reside in the Zoo, and there are almost 1000 different plant species.
-Protecting endangered species is a heartfelt matter for the zoo.
+Helsinki Zoo, known as "Korkeasaari" (high island) among Finns, is one of the oldest zoos in the world.
+In Helsinki Zoo, you'll meet animals from the arctic tundra to the tropical rainforest.
+Approximately 200 different animal species reside here, and there are almost 1000 different plant species - protecting endangered species is a heartfelt matter for the Zoo.
 The zoos in Europe form a network which works to preserve a number of species.
-Zoos are often the last refuge for many endangered species.
+They are often the last refuge for many endangered species.

-Ferries leave from the Kauppatori (eastern end) and from Hakaniemi every 40 minutes or so during May to September, and bus 16 goes from the train station daily year-round.
+Ferries leave from the harbouride Market Square (eastern end) and from Hakaniemi every 40 minutes or so during May to September, and bus 16 goes from the train station platform 17 year-round.

 Spring at the Helsinki Zoo